dodid/minitrade/docs/install.md

 minitrade ib start

 # start web UI
-minitrade web
+minitrade web start
 ```

-You can use any process monitor like Supervisor to keep the processes running.
-Or to do it quick and dirty, you can use [this script](https://github.com/dodid/minitrade/blob/main/mtctl.sh).
+You can use a process monitor like Supervisor for long-term process management.
+Alternatively, you can use [this script](https://github.com/dodid/minitrade/blob/main/mtctl.sh) for a quick and simple launch.